fandm-college/rcs.github.io/access/README.md

 ## Windows setup

-For Windows machines we recommend installing [MobaXterm Home Edition](https://mobaxterm.mobatek.net/download.html).
+For Windows machines we recommend installing PuTTY which can be found in the Microsoft Store (It's provided and updated by Simon Tatham).

-Once you have installed MobaXterm....